Music That Sets You Free!

 Soon The Monkees, The Buckinghams, The Byrds, The Turtles, The Lovin Spoonful and many other American groups filled the airwaves with chart topping hits of their own.
 Much of the music originated from Southern California and became known as “Sunshine Pop”.

-Vinyl Sunshine brings you the best of American “sunshine pop” and more.
-Every song we cover was written or performed by an American band.
+Vinyl Sunshine brings you the best of American and British pop and rock.
 You will find our music to be upbeat, with close vocal harmonies and performed note-for-note for an experience that touches your senses and sets you free!

 Vinyl Sunshine Promos